Checking Your Construction Estimate

 And your margin is:

 When you start with your price and divide by your markup factor, you are essentially taking your profit first and determining if the remaining budget is enough to buy the COSTS of the project.
-(This method of reverse engineering your business is the subject of my new book, Profit First for Contractors, due out in November 2018.)
+(This method of reverse engineering your business is the subject of my book, Profit First

-Step 3 – Estimate your COSTS of materials and subs
+Step 3: Estimate COSTS of Materials and Subs

 Now that we know the budget for the COSTS, we can start to subtract the estimated costs of the subcontractors and materials.

-At this point in the process, you do not need to calculate the cost of the subcontractors and materials.
-You need to merely estimate them.
+At this point in the process, you do not need to calculate the cost of the subcontractors and materials—you just need to estimate them.
 Remember, this is not a quote.
 This is an estimate.
 An estimate is a guess based on your experience.
 That’s it.

 Here’s a table showing the estimated costs the contractor came up with based on his experience and an initial conversation with the prospect: